ImamHasnat/Learning-webtech-F-Spring25/README.md

 # Learning-webtech_F_Spring25.
-Uploaded Lab Peformance 1, I have done Database CRUD operation using PHP.
+Uploaded course lab tasks using html, css, JS.
+Lab performance 1 is also uploaded where DB CRUD operation has been performed.